f-person/git-blame.nvim/lua/lua-timeago/README.md

 # lua-timeago
-Simple Lua library library for displaying dates as relative time ago language
+Simple Lua library for displaying dates as relative time ago language

 ## Installation
 You can just copy the source files into your project or use the [rock](https://luarocks.org/modules/f-person/lua-timeago) with [luarocks](https://luarocks.org/).